zaidk2021/Intel-Unnati-Project-Fake-News-Detection-MachineMinds-MITManipal/README.md

 # Intel-Unnati-Project-Fake-News-Detection-Using-Python-and-Machine-Learning
-As a part of the Intel Unnati Industrial Training.This is our project, we have used several machine learning (ML) and deep learning (DL) models to detect fake news.
+Our team Machine Minds which includes `Zaid Khan`,`Abhigyan Chakraborty`,`Akshay Singh` from MIT Manipal As a part of the Intel Unnati Industrial Training.This is our project, we have used several machine learning (ML) and deep learning (DL) models to detect fake news.
 Here is a summary of the models and their corresponding accuracies:
 In our project, we have three main files: